 - Check the answers after each round.

 Making a class magazine is a great way to finish a year.
-A good starting point is to have a lesson looking at some magazines and brainstorming all the sections that your own class magazine could have, (music, quizzes, science and technology information, photo stories, horoscopes, problem pages, fashion, sports, computer games reviews etc.)
+A good starting point is to have a lesson looking at some magazines and brainstorming all the sections that your own class magazine could have, for example music, quizzes, science and technology stories, photo stories, horoscopes, problem pages, fashion, sports, computer games reviews, and so on.

 - Then the students can chose between them which ones they want to work on.

-- You can have a class vote to decide on the name of the magazine and the students can spend the next 3 or 4 classes working on the material.
+- You can have a class vote to decide on the name of the magazine and the students can spend the next three or four classes working on the material.